+SECONDARY EDUCATION (Grades 6-12 Certification)

-SECONDARY CERTIFICATION (GRADES 6-12 CERTIFICATION) ADDITIONAL COURSE REQUIREMENTS
+ADDITIONAL COURSE REQUIREMENTS

-Course Title Credit Hours EDU 329 Reading in the Content Area 2 EDU 335 or Lab: Reading in the Content Area 1 EDU 337 or (English Language Arts) or Lab: Reading in the Content Area ı (Spanish) or 1 EDU 338 or Lab: Reading in the Content Area 1 EDU 450 (Biology) Strategies and Resources for Teaching I In Secondary and Middle Schools 2 EDU 453 or Lab: Instructional Strategies and Methodology , 1 EDU 455 or in Teaching Biology or Lab: Instructional Strategies and Methodology · in Teaching English Language Arts or 1 EDU 457 or Lab: Instructional Strategies and Methodology in Teaching Spanish or , 1 Program Electives: 6 EDU 495 and Internship: Candidate Performance Assessment 3 EDU 497 Internships in the High School 9
+Course Title Credit Hours

+EDU 329 Reading in the Content Area 2

+EDU 335 or Lab: Reading in the Content Area (English Language Arts) or 1

+EDU 337 or Lab: Reading in the Content Area

+EDU 338 or (Spanish) or Lab: Reading in the Content Area 1

+(Biology) 1

+EDU 450 Strategies and Resources for Teaching In Secondary and Middle Schools 2

+EDU 453 or Lab: Instructional Strategies and Methodology -

+in Teaching Biology or 1

+EDU 455 or Lab: Instructional Strategies and Methodology in Teaching English Language Arts or / 1

+EDU 457 or Lab: Instructional Strategies and Methodology /

+in Teaching Spanish or 1

+Program Electives: 6

+EDU 495 and Internship: Candidate Performance Assessment 3

+EDU 497 Internships in the High School 9

-^{}See advisor in secondary education for information about teaching fields.
+See advisor in secondary education for information about teaching fields.

 Secondary Education Notes: (a) Students who major in Secondary Education follow a program that leads to teacher certification at the high school level (grades six through twelve).
-Single or comprehensive teaching fields are selected from the following: Biology, English Language Arts, and Spanish (Hispanic Studies); (b) The Highly Qualified Teacher (HQT) requirements are determined by the Alabama State Department of Education and are subject to change at any time.
-Secondary education students will be expected to meet the HQT requirements in effect when they graduate; and (c) Completion of a secondary education certification or major program may require that coursework be taken during the summer session.
+Single or comprehensive teaching fields are selected from the following: Biology and English Language Arts; (b) The Highly Qualified Teacher (HQT) requirements are determined by the Alabama State Department of Education and are subject to change at any time.
+Secondary education students will be expected to meet the HQT requirements in effect when they graduate; and Completion of a secondary education certification or major program may require that coursework be taken during the summer session.

-VISUAL ARTS EDUCATION ADDITIONAL COURSE REQUIREMENTS
+VISUAL ARTS EDUCATION

+ADDITIONAL COURSE REQUIREMENTS

-Course Title Credit Hours EDU 270 Art for Children 3 EDU 329 Reading in the Content Areas 2 EDU 339 Lab: Reading in the Content Areas in Visual Art 1 EDU 450 Instructional Strategies and Resources for Teaching in Secondary and Middles Schools 2 EDU 458 Lab: Instructional Strategies and Resources for Teaching Visual Art 1 EDU 491 Internship: Candidate Performance Assessment 3 EDU 493 Internship in Visual Art Education 9
+Course Title Credit Hours

+EDU 270 Art for Children 3

+EDU 329 Reading in the Content Areas 2

+EDU 339 Lab: Reading in the Content Areas in Visual Art 1

+EDU 450 Instructional Strategies and Resources for 2

+Teaching in Secondary and Middles Schools

+EDU 458 Lab: Instructional Strategies and Resources for 1

+Teaching Visual Art

+EDU 491 Internship: Candidate Performance Assessment 3

+EDU 493 Internship in Visual Art Education 9

 Visual Arts Education Notes: (a) Students who major in Visual Arts education follow a program that leads to teacher certification in grades kindergarten through twelve; (b) The Highly Qualified Teacher (HQT) requirements are determined by the Alabama State Department of Education and are subject to change at any time.
-Visual arts education students will be expected to meet the HQT requirements in effect when they graduate; and (c) Completion of a visual arts certification or major program may require that coursework be taken during the summer session.
+Visual arts education students will be expected to meet the HQT requirements in effect when they graduate; and Completion of a visual arts certification or major program may require that coursework be taken during the summer session.